Maximize your muscle gains and minimize muscle breakdown with an all-natural BCAA stack.

 Branched-chain amino acids (BCAAs) are comprised of three amino acids—L-leucine, L-isoleucine, and L-valine—and their respective bioactivities include:

-- L-Leucine: the most anabolic—and, thus, most important—BCAA for bodybuilding, L-leucine assists with protein synthesis, muscle growth, and post-exercise repair.
+- L-Leucine: Leucine is the most anabolic—and, thus, most important—BCAA for bodybuilding, L-leucine assists with muscle protein synthesis, muscle growth, and post-exercise repair.
 Leucine promotes growth hormone while combating catabolism (breakdown).

-- L-Isoleucine: assisting with oxygen utilization, L-isoleucine enables red blood cells to transport oxygen to exercising muscle tissues; additionally, isoleucine promotes tissue healing, energy production, and immunity.
+- L-Isoleucine: Isoleucine assists with oxygen utilization, enables red blood cells to transport oxygen to exercising muscle tissues; additionally, isoleucine promotes tissue healing, energy production, and immunity.

-- L-Valine: working as a key source of muscle energy, L-valine also serves protein formation, muscle tissue growth, and repair.
+- L-Valine: Valine works as a key source of muscle energy.
+Valine also helps with protein synthesis and formation, muscle tissue growth, repair, and energy and endurance.

 Though L-leucine is viewed as the most anabolic BCAA, all three BCAAs contribute to muscular health, development, and performance.

-Their anabolic effects on lean muscle mass and, as sandiegohealth.org mentions, ability to provide a source of energy during exercise make BCAAs incredibly effective tools – at promoting lean muscle mass and several other aspects of athletic health and fitness.
+Their anabolic effects on lean muscle mass and protein synthesis and, as sandiegohealth.org mentions, ability to provide a source of energy during exercise make BCAAs incredibly effective tools – at promoting lean muscle mass and several other aspects of athletic health and fitness.

 The Bodybuilding Benefits of Taking BCAAs